rll/lfd/README.md

 - trajopt
 - h5py
 - joblib
+- CULA R12 or later (recommended)

 ###Instructions
-- Install [bulletsim ](https://github.com/hojonathanho/bulletsim) from source.
+- Install [bulletsim](https://github.com/hojonathanho/bulletsim) from source.
 Use the `lite` branch and follow its README instructions.
 - Install [trajopt](http://rll.berkeley.edu/trajopt) from source.
 Follow the installation instructions except that use [this fork](https://github.com/erictzeng/trajopt) and the `trajopt-jointopt` branch.
 - Install h5py.
 You can install it using `pip`:
 ```